halimath/battlemap/README.md

 # Development

-The backend is implemented using TypeScript and Nodejs.
+The backend is implemented using Golang.
 The frontend is implemented using TypeScript and the [wecco framework](https://github.com/weccoframework/core).
 Almost all CSS is coming from [Tailwind](https://tailwindcss.com/) with minimal CSS being written to embed the Fate Core font for displaying dice results.
 The battlemap editor and viewer are created as a separate module and are published as web components for easy embedding in other apps.
 The canvas drawing is handled by [`@halimath/scenic](./scenic)